 In the spring of 2017 I still worked at Pret as a Team Leader of the shop floor (Floor Leader – FL) when Pret hired the prestigious London Barbican Center to hold a one to two week seminar on customer service.
 I can’t remember if it was two weeks, but certainly a whole week where Managers and Leaders from different areas where scheduled to attend.

 The seminar theme was “Be Kind, Honest, Generous”.
 Pret did not hire the main Barbican hall, but several rooms upstairs including the Amphitheater.
-We were led through different rooms where presentations were held, like a video stream being shown on a hidden camera shoot that showed different shop staff member and the mistakes they made in customer service.
-I cringed at this because Pret already has a very patronizing, micromanaging Mystery Shopper scheme where weekly visits happen to test every shop on service, cleanliness, amount of products available etc. If shops fail, the whole bonus is lost.
+We were led through different rooms where presentations were held, like a video stream being shown on a hidden camera shoot that showed different shop staff members and the mistakes they made in customer service.
+I cringed at this because Pret already has a very patronizing, micromanaging Mystery Shopper scheme where weekly visits happen to test every shop on service, cleanliness, amount of products available etc. If shops fail, the whole Team lose the bonus, even if only one staff member makes a mistake.
 If they succeed everyone receives a bonus and / or an individual staff member can earn an extra up to £200 if they kissed the Mystery Shopper’s butt extra sweet!

 A real Mystery Shopper report with the majority of the 32 micromanaging questions I put together on YouTube: